 Closure

-Instructions: Write a brief summary (2–3 sentences) of two key ideas you learned today about how cognitive biases influence behavior.
+Instructions: Write a brief summary (2–3 sentences) of three key ideas you learned today about how cognitive biases influence behavior.

 Extended Practice